Ameriq8/todo-list/README.md

-# discord-dashboard
+# discord-bot-backend
-simple discord bot dashboard for todo list with mongodb
+simple discord dashboard backend for todo list with mongodb